withastro/docs/src/pages/en/guides/deploy.md

 layout: ~/layouts/MainLayout.astro
 setup: import DeployGuidesNav from '~/components/DeployGuidesNav.astro';
 ---
-Ready to build and deploy your Astro site?
+**Ready to build and deploy your Astro site?** Follow one of our guides to different deployment services or scroll down for general guidance about deploying an Astro site.

 <DeployGuidesNav />